Public Policy at TCNJ

 The discipline of Political Science stands as the primary means of understanding the public policy process, including group motives, institutional influences, and policy results.
 Analysts largely have studied policymaking in the United States yet Political Scientists increasingly use similar techniques to understand the public policy process in other countries or in international institutions.
 For practitioners who want a better understanding of how public action is crafted, and how to improve it, an understanding of political interests and institutions is crucial.

-An optional but highly recommended internship allows students to use and master such knowledge in an actual practice.
-Recent internships include positions with the Mid-Jersey Chamber of Commerce, others.
-The Brian Stack internship, named for a TCNJ alum, offers paid internships in the New Jersey Governor’s Office.
-Our students also find numerous and diverse internships while studying at The Washington Center.
-Students who perfect ideas for the improvement of public policy might compete for The College’s Demonstreus prize, awarded annually.
+An internship related to the specialization course allows students to use and master such knowledge in an actual practice.
+Recent internships include positions with the Mid-Jersey Chamber of Commerce, The Brian Stack internship, and The Washington Center.